-Although gratitude for others and for the the things in our lives is a great practice for boosting well-being, we can also practice gratitude for ourselves.
+Although gratitude for others and for the things in our lives is a great practice for boosting well-being, we can also practice gratitude for ourselves.
 For example, we might tell ourselves "thanks" for the good work we are doing or for eating healthy meals yesterday.
-Or, we might give ourselves heartfelt gratitude for "staying strong and not giving into to our coworkers unreasonable demands", or for "allowing ourselves to take a nap when we were exhausted."
+Or, we might give ourselves heartfelt gratitude for "staying strong and not giving into to our coworkers' unreasonable demands", or for "allowing ourselves to take a nap when we were exhausted."
 By learning how to communicate with ourselves in grateful ways we can extend the benefits of gratitude in ways that may help us boost self-love.

 7. Be loving towards others

 Love is a skill.
-It takes practice to both give and receive it.
+It takes practice to both give and receive love.
 If we didn't receive enough love or witness love being given when we were young, we may not have adequately learned how to give and receive love.
-It's okay though, because it's a skill and it takes practice for us all.
+It's okay though because it's a skill and it takes practice for us all.
 If we practice being loving towards others and ourselves, we'll grow this skill and it'll get easier over time.